ajnatzic/WhatsWrongLouie/README.md

 Local environment variables:

-Port number: 8887 (Not using this port number when developing locally will break Google Sign-In)
+* You must use this URL to develop on local environment: http://localhost:8887, specifically with port number 8887 (Google Sign-In will not work otherwise).